Section Branding

 Orlando Montoya: It was the crucible of Nashville.

-Peter Biello: The crucible of Nashville.
+Peter Biello: The crucible of Nashville?

-Orlando Montoya: I'm going to call it the crucible of Nashville.
-I'm making up that term even.
-I've been just making up that term.
-That's where he started with the lunch counter sit ins with the theater protests and the organizing details that you need to lead such a movement.
+Orlando Montoya: I've been just making up that term.
+That's where he started with the lunch counter sit-ins, with the theater protests≤ and the organizing details that you need to lead such a movement.
 I'm talking about printing fliers, calling meetings, asking people to show up for the meetings, asking people to show up again.
-Trying.
-Meeting people and training people again because, you know, these people were being beaten, they were being yelled at and arrested.
+Training people and training people again because, you know, these people were being beaten, they were being yelled at and arrested.
 And he never responded with this hatred, with violence.
 He was always calm.
 He was always the first to arrive, the last to leave.
 Always tireless.
 And he never let the hatred infect him.
-And so I think that the second thing that really surprised me about John Lewis, his life was his lifelong non-negotiable belief in nonviolence.
+And so I think that the second thing that really surprised me about John Lewis' life was his lifelong, non-negotiable belief in nonviolence.

-John Lewis: The first time I got arrested was February 1960.
-I felt so free.
-Really?
-I felt liberated.
-I felt like I crossed over because I have been told by my parents and others don't get in trouble.
+John Lewis: I felt liberated.
+I felt like I crossed over because I have been told by my parents and others "don't get in trouble."
 But it was good trouble.
 It was necessary trouble.

 Peter Biello: Good trouble.
 That's the classic phrase.